wevanjohnson/2025_Spring_FDS/README.md

 ### ZOOM LINK AND CLASSROOM:
 Zoom Meeting ID for all sessions is 95398689633, with the passcode: 065918, or use the following direct link (the link is also available though the course GitHub page): https://rutgers.zoom.us/j/95398689633?pwd=fLMqBabEI3KR9qFIFYbswe08IdZM1Q.1.

-Room B554 will also be available for the students to congregate for each lecture, with a co-intructor present.
+Room B554 will also be available for the students to congregate for each lecture, with a co-instructor present.

 ### FACULTY AND STAFF:
 W. Evan Johnson, Ph.D.\